 Dog training classes are also a great place to meet other dogs and people in a safe and controlled environment.

 How to Socialize Your Dog with Other Dogs

 Most dogs will do anything for a treat, so it’s handy to have a stash of these to keep your dog on his best behavior.
 Anytime your dog has a successful interaction with another dog, what do you do?
 You guessed it—give ’em a treat!
 This encourages positive social behavior.

-Tasty, high-value treats will get more mileage—my dog is crazy for these guys, but you’ll know your dog’s preferences best.
+Tasty, high-value treats will get more mileage—my dog is crazy for freeze-dried raw treats, but you’ll know your dog’s preferences best.
+String cheese, bits of cooked chicken, or small pieces of a hardboiled egg are typically very popular with dogs.
 Just adjust your dog’s calorie intake at mealtime to compensate for the extra calories at snack time.